Rent vs Buy in Michigan (2026 Cost Analysis + Calculator)

 Rents in Michigan have risen meaningfully since 2020.
 Detroit suburban two-bedrooms average $1,400 to $1,900.
 Ann Arbor commands $1,800 to $2,400.
 Grand Rapids averages $1,500 to $1,900.
 Lansing runs $1,100 to $1,500.
 These rent levels, combined with Michigan's affordable purchase prices outside of Ann Arbor, create favorable price-to-rent ratios that make buying financially competitive at shorter time horizons than most states.

-Michigan has several features that make its housing market distinct from other Midwest and Great Lakes states.
+Michigan has several features that make its housing market distinct from other Midwest and Great Lakes states, and the most important for buyers to understand before closing is Proposal A.

-The first is the Proposal A property tax system.
-Adopted in 1994, Proposal A limits annual increases in a property's taxable value to the lesser of 5% or the inflation rate for existing owners.
+Proposal A, adopted by Michigan voters in 1994, limits annual increases in a property's taxable value to the lesser of 5% or the inflation rate for existing owners.
 This creates a structural advantage for long-term owners: as market values rise, taxes increase at a controlled pace rather than tracking market appreciation directly.
 The catch is uncapping: when a property is sold, the taxable value resets to the current state equalized value (50% of assessed market value).
 This means buyers inherit a higher tax base than the prior owner paid.
 On a home where the prior owner paid taxes on a $150,000 taxable value but the purchase price is $300,000, the new owner's taxes reset to the $300,000-based assessment.
 Buyers should always request a post-sale tax estimate from the local assessor or county treasurer before closing.

 The second distinctive feature is Michigan's internal market divergence.
 No other state has a major metro (Detroit) with some of the most affordable urban housing in the country sitting next to a premium university market (Ann Arbor) 45 miles away.
 Buyers moving to Michigan face a genuinely different calculation depending on which part of the state they target.
 The rent-vs-buy math for a Detroit suburban buyer at $280,000 is fundamentally different from an Ann Arbor buyer at $480,000, and both differ from a Grand Rapids buyer at $330,000.